HeisenbugLtd/msg_passing/README.md

 As said, mailboxes are referred to by name, so there are no (visible) pointers or such involved.

-To create a communication between two task that don't even know that the other party exists, one needs to export the mailbox (assigning a name to it), while the other one can import it using the same name.
+To create a communication between two tasks that don't even know that the other party exists, one needs to export the mailbox (assigning a name to it), while the other one can import it using the same name.